aeonSolutions/CodeSnippets-/README.md

 # CodeSnipets
-Some code snipets  by me on several languages
+Here are some programming code snipets on several languages i usual code.

+Code presented here is from past code iterantions and not from current development cycles.